 Independent Study

-Independent Study is a strategy of educational delivery, not a program.
-Legally, Independent Study may be offered in any instructional program as an optional strategy.
+Independent Study (I.S.) is a modality of educational delivery, not a program.
+Legally, Independent Study may be offered in any instructional program as an optional means of education.

-Independent Study students may be full-time or may attend only for a short time.
-Participation is strictly voluntary and parents and students must sign the Master Agreement that outlines the obligations they agree to fulfill as participants in Independent Study.
+Independent Study students may be full-time or may be in a blended live/virtual environment.
+Participation is strictly voluntary and parents and students must agree to and sign the Master Agreement that outlines the obligations and expectations of Independent Study.
+There is an application process for I.S. and must be filled out and turned into the Counseling Office.

-At Lancaster High School there are three types of Independent Study that are available:
+At Lancaster High School there are two types of Independent Study that are available:

-Full-Time Independent Study students are served at the Lancaster High School Alternative Learning Center (Room 531, 520, 521, 542 office on the Lancaster High School campus).
+Full-Time Independent Study students are served at the Lancaster High School Alternative Learning Center (Located just outside the Lancaster High School campus).
 Applications for Full-Time Independent Study are available in the Counseling office at Lancaster High School.
 Students in Independent Study are still residents of their home school.
-They retain all of the rights of any other student on campus.
+They retain all of the rights of any other student on campus and may participate in all school events such as athletics and activities.

 When a student is accepted into Full-Time Independent Study, he/she is withdrawn from their home school.
-As an absolute minimum a student will attend the Alternative Learning Center at least once per week.
-During this appointment his/her homework will be reviewed for completeness and accuracy and their mastery of the assignment will be tested.
+As an absolute minimum a student will attend the Alternative Learning Center at least once per week, but may check in a much as necessary.
+During the student’s scheduled weekly appointment, homework will be reviewed for completeness and accuracy and their mastery of the assignment will be tested.
 If the assignment is completed satisfactorily, a new assignment will be given.
-It should be noted that if a student fails to show minimal mastery of the assignment content the assignment will be reassigned for the following week.
+It should be noted that if a student fails to show minimal mastery of the assignment content the assignment will be reassigned for the following week with interventions.

 A student in Independent Study is normally assigned work in one subject at a time, not the five or six that are assigned in the traditional program.
 Students have demonstrated over the years that they are more successful when they concentrate on one subject at a time.